bencodezen/go-blog/source/_posts/monday-go-meditation-game-12.md

 	- handicap-go
 ---

-## Introduction

-With all my talk about handicap games last week, I only thought it be appropriate to feature a 3 stone game against my friend Tilwen.
-Hope you enjoy!

-[sgf sgfUrl="http://www.bengozen.com/wp-content/uploads/2013/05/2013.05.27-MGM-12.sgf"  class="aligncenter"][/sgf]

-[download label="Download Kifu"]http://www.bengozen.com/wp-content/uploads/2013/05/2013.05.27-MGM-12.sgf[/download]

-## **One Point Lesson**
+## One Point Lesson

-**Maintaining a calm awareness of the whole board will prevent you from becoming overextending yourself and costing you the game.**
+Maintaining a calm awareness of the whole board will prevent you from becoming overextending yourself and costing you the game.